Professor Paul Graham

 Paul Graham

 How do ants use vision for navigation?
-From sensory ecology to brain
+From sensory ecology to behavoiur to computational models

-Collaboration with Dr Jeremy Niven and Prof Andy Philippides
+Collaboration with Prof Thomas Nowotny and Prof Andy Philippides

 Our aim is to examine the ways in which insects use, encode and recognise natural visual scenes.
 Despite its importance for all spatial behaviour, little is known about how any animal encodes and identifies natural visual scenes.
 Insects with their low resolution eyes and small brains are likely to have efficient ways of encoding scenes that can be investigated through their stereotyped viewing strategies.

-Our approach involves behavioural and brain lesion studies with ants, designed to elucidate the sensori-motor processing that underpins navigation.
-Neuroethological projects like this also benefit from a computational and theoretical components to contextualise behavioural results.
-We analyse natural ant habitats to investigate “what the world looks like to an ant?” so that we can propose what information is available and what type of visual system would be optimal for extracting this information.
+Our approach involves behavioural studies with ants, sensory reconstructions of natural environments and computational modelling.
+All designed to elucidate the sensori-motor processing that underpins navigation.
+Neuroethological projects like this benefit from a computational and theoretical components to contextualise behavioural results, thus we analyse natural ant habitats to investigate “what the world looks like to an ant?” so that we can propose what information is available and what type of visual system would be optimal for extracting this information.
 We can relate these visual properties to the known neural anatomy of the insect visual system.

-Overall, projects in this area are interdisciplinary and can involve flexible combinations of behavioural and brain lesion experiments with computational analysis.
+Overall, projects in this area are interdisciplinary and can involve flexible combinations of behavioural experiments in lab or field with computational analysis.
 Therefore the project will suit a student who is comfortable learning experimental and numerical methods.

 Key references